METRO Magazine Logo

 • If there are no injuries, attempt to provide the passengers with another vehicle to complete their trip.

 • Exchange information with other parties involved.
 AVOID confrontation or admitting liability.
 Stay calm and professional.
-Follow the company’s policy with respect to making statements to police; drivers are only required to give their name, address, commercial driver’s license information, company name, vehicle data, and insurance information.
+Follow the company’s policy regarding statements to police; drivers are only required to provide their name, address, commercial driver’s license information, company name, vehicle data, and insurance information.

-• Obtain names, addresses and phone numbers of witnesses and nearby motorists and pedestrians.
+• Obtain names, addresses, and phone numbers of witnesses and nearby motorists and pedestrians.
 There are an increasing number of recording devices in vehicles these days, meaning someone may have filmed the accident.
-This increases the importance of asking anyone that has stopped at the scene whether they witnessed the crash.
+This increases the importance of asking anyone who has stopped at the scene whether they witnessed the crash.

 • Photograph all vehicles (from four angles) and the scene (i.e., road conditions, tire marks, debris, traffic patterns, and traffic control devices).
 If a cell phone is used to take photos, send the photos immediately to your insurance company; avoid deleting them until the claims adjuster has confirmed it is okay to do so.